jmfurlott/opengl-network-model/README.md

+iOS 1/7/2013 -
+	-part of the model is rendering!

 iOS 1/6/2013 -
 	-started the iOS app; currently running an arbitrary square as a test that openGL is working -started reading coordinates function